mmbman/Katagiri/1983-02-02-Blue-Cliff-Record-Case-40-Talk-2.md

 In *Genjōkōan*, Dōgen Zenji says:

-> When Buddhas are genuinely Buddhas, there is no need for them to be conscious that they are Buddhas.
-Yet they are realized Buddhas, and they continue to realize Buddhas.
+> When Buddhas are genuinely Buddhas, there is no need for them to be conscious that they are Buddhas; yet they are realized Buddhas, and they continue to realize Buddhas.

 So, continue to realize Buddhas.
 This realization of Buddhas is just carried on, day by day, from moment to moment.